astrolet/precious/README.md

 The reference implementation and the ephemeris are for the time being part of `precious` itself, however there is no reason they can't be external modules / dependencies, especially with regards to varying the choice of ephemeris or how it's to be called.
+There may also be a couple of ways to call the Swiss Ephemeris - either with bindings for Node or possibly compiling it to pure JavaScript with [Emscripten](http://emscripten.org) for example.
+The latter will offer the possibility to run practically anywhere.
+The former will obviously be preferable when using Node.
+The following [swisseph](https://github.com/mivion/swisseph) library is a promising candidate for doing just that.

 The kind of ephemeris data provided, is currently rather simple and constrained.
 Configuration options will progressively be added to include